 Firstly, let me mention the location of The Blue Lion Inn, the beautiful small village of East Witton.
 Not too far from Leyburn.
 I took a drone pic from above and you see the large village green surrounded by the village and then the valley wonderfully.
 It is like stepping back in time.

 The scene was set perfectly for a lovely escape away so it was time to head inside and enjoy some great local comfort too.
 A lovely welcome was given on entering, I must say the staff here are incredible to say the least.
 Always happy to help and always smiling.
 Makes a lovely ambience don’t you think?

 I was looking forward to seeing the room for sure.

 Beautiful.
 Yes, beautiful and a warm homely feeling.
 A really comfortable bed together with a view across the village to the hills.
 Loved it!
-Malc had some surprises awaiting him in the room too bless him.
-A real dog friendly welcome with some delicious luxurious food wrapped in a gift box 🙂
+Malc, my border collie had some surprises awaiting him in the room too bless him.
+A real dog friendly welcome with some delicious luxurious food wrapped in a gift box.